audeering/audb/docs/overview.rst

 the following operations are performed:

 1. calculate :ref:`database dependencies <database-dependencies>`
-2. pack the files into ZIP archives
+2. pack media and csv files into ZIP archives
 3. upload all files to the backend

 .. graphviz:: pics/publish.dot